andylushman/talkin-class/README.md

 - React
 - Node.js - Express
-- Sockets.io
+- Socket.io
 - Material - UI

-At a high level, the frontend of the app sets up a connection with _sockets.io_ through the _server_.
-From there, the _server_ listens for _emit events_ from the _client_ and broadcast them when they are received. _Sockets.io_ receives the message and sends back the data/message to the _client_ where it is displayed in the browser.
+At a high level, the frontend of the app sets up a connection with _socket.io_ through the _server_.
+From there, the _server_ listens for _emit events_ from the _client_ and broadcast them when they are received. _Socket.io_ receives the message and sends back the data/message to the _client_ where it is displayed in the browser.

 This project was a lot of fun and it gave me an opportunity to learn a lot.
 One example is Material - UI.
 Until this project, I've never used Material - UI and I've come to like it in a short period of time.
 It seems to be very intuitive and makes for quick styling when developing.
 That being said, I still believe the app could be improved greatly if given more time.